Gatwick Airport Community Trust

-  The minimum grant awarded is £250 and amounts normally average between £1,000 and £5,000.
+The normal level of grants is between £500 and £3,000.
 Occasionally, larger grants are also available, but you should speak to the Trust before putting in your application.
 In all cases, your project will need to fall within the following categories in order to be considered:

 - Development of young people